Singing for HSC Music 1 & 2

 Getting Started

-To get started, contact our studio or book an introductory lesson & vocal assessment.
+To get started, contact our studio or book an introductory vocal assessment and lesson.
 You may also download our HSC Singing Info PDF below: